 If you have a goal of building your savings or being debt free then you’ve probably done the math with your current job and figured out how long it will take you to get there.
 You’ve probably realized it will take awhile, as most big goals do.
 I’ve been there too and no, it’s not the most inspiring thing to see.
 But, there are ways to speed the process up and reach your financial goals quicker!

 The first one I will always say on this blog is obviously to start minimal spending, and I mean minimal spending.
-If you are new to the blog and interested in that I’d recommend my free 7-day course that introduces you to minimal spending.
-You can sign up for it here!

 The second thing you can do is what today’s post is about: getting a second income stream.